rust-lang/reference/src/types/closure.md

 ```

 r[type.closure.capture.precision.discriminants.slice-patterns]
-Matching against a [slice pattern][patterns.slice] performs a read if the slice pattern needs to inspect the length of the scrutinee.
+Matching against a [slice pattern][patterns.slice] that needs to inspect the length of the scrutinee performs a read of the pointer value in order to fetch the length.
 The read will cause the closure to borrow the relevant place by `ImmBorrow`.

 ```rust,compile_fail,E0506
 let x: &mut [i32] = &mut [1, 2, 3];